Autonomous mobility on demand: Rebalancing

 The stochasticity of the customer demand makes AMoD systems unstable, causing them to become unbalanced after some time.
 This results in an uneven distribution of resources along the network, which sensibly affects the quality of the service.
-For this reason the empty vehicles of an AMoD fleet are periodically redistributed in their whole operating area, in order for them to be available where they will be most needed in the future.
+For this reason the empty vehicles of an AMoD fleet are periodically redistributed in their whole operating area, for them to be available where they will be most needed in the future.
 When planning the rebalancing, it is necessary to take into account the fact that moving empty vehicles has a cost.
 Besides, this action contributes to the congestion of the streets.
-For these reasons, in order to compute the optimal rebalancing decisions an accurate trade-off between the different cost factors is operated.
-Various strategies can be adopted in order to decide where vehicles should be rebalanced:
+For these reasons, to compute the optimal rebalancing decisions an accurate trade-off between the different cost factors is operated.
+Various strategies can be adopted to decide where vehicles should be rebalanced: